-The General Chapter of 2012 entrusted the General Council with the task of verifying whether, in the Congregation and the Mennaisian Family, the integrity of each child and young person is fully respected.
+The General Chapter of 2012 entrusted the General Council with the task of verifying that, in the Congregation and in the Mennaisian Family, the integrity of the person of each child or young person is fully respected.

-Quoting the words of Pope Benedict XVI in his post synodal exhortation Africae Munus of November 19, 2011, (No. 67): "We acknowledge that God wants every child to be happy and to smile [...]; his favour rests upon them 'for to such belongs the Kingdom of God" (Mk 10, 14)", the General Chapter asks the General Council to consider the following points:
+Taking up the words of Benedict XVI in the post-synodal exhortation Africae Munus of 19 November 2011 (no. 67): "We recognise that God wants the happiness and the smile of every child [...]; his favour is with him 'for to such belongs the Kingdom of God' (Mk 10:14)", the General Chapter (no. 17) asks the General Council to watch over the following points:

-- Urge the whole Mennaisian Family "to deplore and forcefully denounce the intolerable treatment to which so many children are subjected throughout the world" (Africae Munus, No. 67), to provide the necessary structures in defense of their basic rights and/or to make use of existing ones. - Ensure, in each Province and District that the guidelines relating to child safeguarding provided by local dioceses and local and national civil authorities are followed.
-In situations where such guidelines are absent, it is up to the Province or the District to formulate their own policy document. - Encourage each Brother to maintain healthy, prudent relationships at all times, whilst still offering to others "the resources of his unfettered heart."(D 39)
+- To urge the whole Mennaisian Family "to deplore and denounce forcefully the intolerable treatment received by so many children throughout the world" (Africae Munus, no. 67), to set up the necessary structures to defend their rights and/or to associate with those already in existence. - To ensure that, in each Province and District, the directives relating to the protection of children issued by the dioceses and local and national civil authorities are followed; and that, where such directives do not exist, the Province or District establishes its own protocol. - To encourage each Brother to cultivate relationships based on prudence and transparency in all circumstances, while offering others the "resources of a liberated heart" (D 39).

-There are many ways of taking advantage of the fragility of children or of vulnerable persons, and of inflicting on them acts of physical or moral violence (ill treatments, exploitation of children, child soldiers, child trafficking, etc....)
-All those acts of violence of which children are victims, as well as those committed against vulnerable adults, are inadmissible and must be fought with energy.
+There are many ways of abusing the fragility of children or vulnerable adults, and inflicting physical and moral violence on them (ill-treatment, exploitation of children, child soldiers, child trafficking, etc.).
+All these forms of violence, as well as those committed against vulnerable adults, are intolerable and must be vigorously combated.